PIANIST

 His studies in composition have inspired his focus on improvisation, which is a central aspect of his musical endeavors.
 Yasynskyy performs improvisational evenings and interacts with the audience during his solo concerts.
 His innovative program designs are also reflected in interdisciplinary collaborations.
 For example, he performs with painters who create artworks in real-time to his music, or with visual artists who accompany his music with live digital impressions.

-Yasynskyy has conducted masterclasses worldwide, including at the University of Utah, the National Music Academy of Ukraine, Pai-Chai University in Daejeon, South Korea, the University of Debrecen in Hungary, the Conservatorio di Lecce in Italy, and the Vere Music Academy in Kyiv.
+Yasynskyy has conducted masterclasses worldwide, including at the University of Utah, the National Music Academy of Ukraine, the Pai-Chai University in Daejeon, South Korea, the University of Debrecen, Hungary, the Conservatorio di Lecce, Italy, and the Vere Music Academy in Kyiv.

 DETAILS